jtangney/gke-federated-learning/README.md

-# Blueprint: Preparing a GKE cluster for federated computation
+# Blueprint: Preparing a GKE cluster for untrusted workloads

-This repository contains a blueprint that creates Google Cloud infrastructure that is ready to participate in federated computations such as [federated learning](https://en.wikipedia.org/wiki/Federated_learning).
+This repository contains a blueprint that creates and secures Google Cloud infrastructure that is ready to host semi-trusted workloads, such as [federated learning](https://en.wikipedia.org/wiki/Federated_learning) workloads.

-Specifically, the blueprint creates and configures a Google Kubernetes Engine (GKE) cluster and related infrastructure such that the cluster is ready to participate as a processing node ("silo") in a federated computation.
-The federated computation may involve running third party apps or models; these third party resources are treated as a tenant within the cluster.
-As the tenant apps performing federated computation are potentially untrusted, the cluster is configured according to security best practices, and the tenant apps are hosted on dedicated nodes with additional controls.
+Specifically, the blueprint creates and configures a Google Kubernetes Engine (GKE) cluster and related infrastructure such that the cluster is ready to participate in *cross-silo federated learning*.
+Federated learning is a machine learning approach that allows a loose federation of participants (e.g. different organisations) to collaboratively improve a shared model, without sharing any sensitive data.
+In cross-silo federated learning, each participant uses its own data and compute resources, called a *silo*.
+Eash silo trains a shared model using only its local data and compute resources.
+Training results are shared with the *federation owner*, who updates the shared model and redistributes to the silos for further training rounds, and the process repeats.
+This way, silos can collaborate to improve the model without sharing data.

+This blueprint suggests using a GKE cluster as the compute infrastructure for a silo.
+The cluster is designed to host containerised apps, distributed by the federation owner, that train the model against local data and manage interation between the silo and federation owner.
+As these apps are created by the federation owner, they need to be treated as untrusuted or semi-trusted workloads within the silo cluster.
+Therefore, the silo cluster is configured according to security best practices, and additional controls are put in place to isolate and constrain the trainer workloads.
 The blueprint uses [Anthos](https://cloud.google.com/anthos) features to automate and optimise the configuration and security of the cluster.

 The initial version of the blueprint creates infrastructure in Google Cloud.
-It can be extended to Anthos clusters running on premises or on other public clouds
+It can be extended to Anthos clusters running on premises or on other public clouds.

+## Out of scope
+This blueprint is focussed on creating and configuring GKE clusters.
+The following items are out of scope for the blueprint:

+- Creation and orchestration of the federated learning workflows.
+- Management of the federated learning consortium.
+- Preparation of local training data.
+- Deployment and management of the federated learning apps.
+- Communication requirements between the cluster and the federation owner.

 ## Getting started
 To deploy this blueprint you need: